Sessions replacement: Who are the Alabama Senate primary candidates?

 Michael Hansen, 35, said his Senate bid is a “long shot” – but it’s a shot he’s willing to take anyway.

-Hansen, the executive director of the health advocacy group Gasp, is openly gay and a Democrat.
+Hansen, executive director of the health advocacy group Gasp, is openly gay and a Democrat.

 “Our list of grievances with one another goes on and on, and it’s unsustainable,” he said.